New Grading Model Overview- Updated

 Holistic tier · 5% of overall grade

-Regular engagement
+Regular Engagement

 This category measures how consistently you engage with your schoolwork throughout the week.
-The goal is not just whether work gets done — it is whether you are showing up regularly and distributing your effort across multiple days rather than cramming everything into one session.
+The goal is not just whether work gets done — it is whether you are showing up regularly and spreading your effort across multiple days rather than cramming everything into one session.

 What counts as engagement